wuyichen24/coding-interview/docs/problems/string/Decode_String.md

                   count = 0;
               } else if (c == ']') {                  // if current char is a ], return the subresult to upper caller return sb.toString();
-              } else if (Character.isAlphabetic(c)) { // if current char is a letter, continue accumulate the subresult sb.append(c);
+              } else if (Character.isAlphabetic(c)) { // if current char is a letter, continue accumulating the subresult sb.append(c);
               } else {                                // if current char is a number, calculate the count count = count * 10 + c - '0';